-Pre-employment drug testing helps identify applicants who may use drugs, which could impair their driving.
+Pre-employment drug testing can help you identify applicants who may use drugs while driving.
 Certain classes of vehicles may require drug testing to be performed.
-Consult your Human Resources department and the Ministry of Transportation before developing a drug testing policy to ensure that you are complying with drug testing rules, as well as any regulations.
+Check with your Human Resources department and the Ministry of Transportation before you develop a drug testing policy to ensure that you are complying with drug testing rules, as well as any regulations.